mrbumpy409/SoundFont-Spec-Test/README.md

 # SoundFont Spec Implementation Test v3.0
 A specification-compliance test for SoundFont synthesizers.

-*Updated 11/24/24 by S. Christian Collins*
+*Updated 1/20/25 by S. Christian Collins*

-_**HELP WANTED!** If someone could send me audio of this test recorded on a Sound Blaster AWE32/64 and/or Sound Blaster Live! with reverb and chorus enabled, I would be much obliged.
+_**HELP WANTED!** If someone could send me audio of this test recorded on a Sound Blaster Live! with reverb and chorus enabled, I would be much obliged.
 You can upload your recording to [this bug report](https://github.com/mrbumpy409/SoundFont-Spec-Test/issues/2)._

 ## Overview